Adjectival/hair_salon/README.md

 4. getbootstrap.com

 ## Technologies Used

-_PostgreSQL, Ruby 2.2, Sinatra/WEBrick, Bootstrap, MVC architecture_
+- PostgreSQL
+- Ruby 2.2
+- Sinatra/WEBrick
+- Bootstrap
+- MVC architecture

 ### Legal
 _This software is available under the MIT license and can be modified and used for any purposes without express permission of the author._

 Copyright (c) 2016 **_Alexander Jacks_**